 - Plethora of adjustments allows for a good fit

 - Color is purposefully muted to decrease the chance of being spotted by fish

 |Sizes||small/medium | large/X-large | Universal Plus|

-Most notable about the Granby Splash Dog Life Jacket are the duel rescue handles on the back of the device.
+Most notable about the Granby Splash Dog Life Jacket are the duel rescue handles on the top of the device.

 These handles are of particular importance if you own a dog of any size.
 In fact if you’ve ever tried to retrieve your dog from water you’ll know the difference in weight when the dog is wet, especially if long haired.